supabase-enterprise-rbac

 type AppRole = 'admin' | 'editor' | 'viewer' | 'member';

-// Assign a role to a user (admin operation)
+// Assign a role to a user (admin operation, service role key required)

 async function setUserRole(userId: string, role: AppRole, orgId: string) {